can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ```

 What happens there is I'm assembling function name and then return
-function definition with placeholders replace with the data from
+function definition with placeholders replaced with the data from
 arguments.

 Macro is not a tool for any task but it can be really life changing if